Joining the Committee

 Once a membership drive closes, the Committee on Hydrology will vote on accepting the number of members needed.
 A two-thirds majority is needed for an application to be approved.

 A full committee comprises 21 people, of whom two are student members.
 Selected members are typically appointed once per year, following the AMS Annual Meeting (January), and serve for three years—excepting the two student members, who each serve a two-year term.
+Terms begin on the February 1st following a member’s selection and approval (after the Annual Meeting), and end on the January 31st three years following their selection.
 Membership can be renewed for an additional three years for a total of up to six years.
 Time as a student member does not count towards full membership status, meaning that one can serve for an absolute maximum of eight years.

 Membership expectations: